-Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and Westmorland and Furness SCP guidance and resources on Child Exploitation (including CSE and CCE).
+Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and CSCP procedures Child Exploitation (including CSE and CCE).

 Sharing nude and/or semi-nude images and/or videos (formerly known as sexting) - All incidents involving youth produced sexual imagery will be responded to in line with our Child on child Abuse Policy and procedures which includes advice on sexual violence and sexual harassment (such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse) between children.